 For more information on swimmers itch, click here.

-Monitoring information collected by the Bay of Plenty Regional Council on lake quality is available on the Land, Air, Water, Aotearoa (LAWA) website.
+Monitoring information collected by the Bay of Plenty Regional Council and the Waikato Regional Council is available on the Land, Air, Water, Aotearoa (LAWA) website, and specifically includes: